 It has been a month since the Fury X was released into retail and it is clear that there are still some units being sold that have pump whine which “sensitive users” may find intolerable.
 We are hoping that our third sample will have no abnormal pump noise, and of course we will test it to see how its overclock compares with our two Fury X samples from retail that we have tested so far.
 We are also planning to buy a high-performance microphone for audio analysis of our video cards in future testing.

-In the meantime, follow us on BabelTechReviews Community to stay up with the very latest tech news.
 We are currently working on a SLI versus CrossFire scaling with CPU speed evaluation that should prove quite interesting.